Pacific Crest Trail: Fastest known times

+Self-supported

-On August 7, 2013, Heather "Anish" Anderson of Bellingham, Washington, set the unsupported speed record, which still stands as of July, 2021.
+On August 7, 2013, Heather "Anish" Anderson of Bellingham, Washington, set the self-supported speed record.
 She completed the PCT in 60 days, 17 hours, 12 minutes, beating the previous record by almost 4 days.
-She documented this journey in her book, "Thirst".
+She documented this journey in her book Thirst.
 In 2018 she became the first woman to complete the Triple Crown of Hiking in a single calendar year.

+Exactly nine years later, on August 7, 2022, Josh Perry improved upon the self-supported speed record, completing the PCT in 55 days, 16 hours and 54 minutes.

+In 2023, Nick Folwer set a new self-supported record of 52 days, 9 hours and 18 minutes.
+While he was in the Sierra Nevada, Hurricane Hilary hit California, and he needed to spend 41 hours sheltering in a cave from the weather.

+Supported

-On August 10, 2014, Joseph McConaughy of Shoreline, Washington, a former Boston College middle-distance runner, set a new supported speed record and the overall fastest known time for the PCT.
+On August 10, 2014, Joseph McConaughy of Shoreline, Washington, set a new supported speed record and the overall fastest known time for the PCT.
 The distance was covered in 53 days, 6 hours, and 37 minutes.
 This surpassed the previous record of 59 days, 8 hours, 14 minutes, set by Josh Garret on August 8, 2013, by more than 6 days.
-Joe was supported by a team of three hikers, Jordan Hamm (a former Boston College distance runner), Michael Dillon, and Jack Murphy.
+Joe was supported by a team of three hikers.